antononcube/SimplifiedMachineLearningWorkflows-book/Part-2-Monadic-Workflows/A-monad-for-Latent-Semantic-Analysis-workflows.md

 When using a monad we lift certain data into the "monad space", using monad's operations we navigate computations in that space, and at some point we take results from it.

-With the approach taken in this chapter the "lifting" into the `LSAMon` monad is done with the function LSAMonUnit.
+With the approach taken in this chapter the "lifting" into the `LSAMon` monad is done with the function `LSAMonUnit`.
 Results from the monad can be obtained with the functions `LSAMonTakeValue`, `LSAMonContext`, or with the other `LSAMon` functions with the prefix "LSAMonTake" (see below.)